Aaronius/penpal/README.md

 [![npm version](https://badge.fury.io/js/penpal.svg)](https://badge.fury.io/js/penpal)

-# PenPal
+# Penpal

-PenPal is a promise-based library for securely communicating with iframes via postMessage.
+Penpal is a promise-based library for securely communicating with iframes via postMessage.
 The parent window can call methods exposed by iframes, pass arguments, and receive a return value.
 Similarly, iframes can call methods exposed by the parent window, pass arguments, and receive a return value.
 Easy peasy.

 The total size of the library is approximately 3 KB minified.